 And now that you are eating low FODMAP, you not only need recipes that work, you need recipes that are compliant with your diet.
 I am bringing my recipe development experience to the diet so that we can show people how to THRIVE on the low FODMAP diet.
 To show you how to eat deliciously AND stay symptom-free.

 I am Monash University trained and FODMAP Friendly Accredited.
-I have also lived with IBS for 30 years and follow the diet myself, have written 17 cookbooks and have been creating recipes for decades for Bon Appetit magazine, corporate sponsors and more.
+I have also lived with IBS for over 30 years and follow the diet myself, have written 17 cookbooks and have been creating recipes for decades for Bon Appetit magazine, corporate sponsors and more.

 Our brand, FODMAP Everyday®, is FODMAP Friendly Accredited as well.

 All of this, combined with our Success Team of Monash trained RDNs, means that FODMAP Everyday® is a uniquely qualified reliable resource made up of a team of skilled professionals.

 When I develop a recipe, stringent development and testing procedures are followed as described above, but now I am also overlaying the need to identify FODMAP content.